MFurkan40/HTML-CSS-Calculator/README.md

     - Give name of your project (title)
     - Create the main structur of the HTML

-> > Part-2 CSS Structure
+> > Part-2 SCSS Structure

+    - Set a folder structure and define the variables
     - Set a background
     - Set container background color and margin
-    - Define others color-size-padding etc...
+    - Define others grid-size etc...

 > Part-3 JS Structure